JadenWangTAMU/Summer-2024-Database-Systems/README.md

   - Type: Boolean

 #### Create
 - A user can create an art piece by filling out all the attributes of the art piece with the exception of the ID since it is auto-incremented.
 The creator ID is inserted by selecting the creator's name from a dropdown list of all creators in the database.
 The owner ID is set to 1 by default since the Artfolio Gallery owns all the art pieces.
+Within the application, all information has to be filled out in order to create an art piece (other than the ones I mentioned above).
+Also, certain pieces of information have checks on them.
+For example, you can not input a string for the year finished or cost attributes.
+Similar checks are in place for the other inputted attributes as well.

 #### Read
 #### Update